 Upon hearing this, I had a hard time figuring out how true those were; wondered, kept asking if i really did wrong, or whether those criticisms were simply made to malign me and demotivate.
 These irritants of life, i should call, flinch me.
 I admit some of the criticism were right. but few of them were actually far-flung, and are meant to simply make noise.

-In my 6 y
+In my 6 years o

 I have always been passive to criticisms.
 I opened my life publicly to be appreciated, and well, criticized too!
 I lived being criticized and i find it challenging and life-changing.
 I never repel, only when there's a need to.
 And I have practiced constructive criticisms most especially to the people I care the most.
 "Real friends are those who can be roughly and harshly honest," they say, which I believe is also tantamount to love's.